About

 Book:

-• Waiting for the People: Anticolonialism and the Idea of Democracy in India (forthcoming with Harvard University Press).
+Waiting for the People: The Idea of Democracy in Indian Anticolonial Thought (Cambridge, MA: The Belknap Press of Harvard University Press, 2024).